Updated: July 6, 2021

 Please be mindful of the financial strain this will undoubtedly put on the church.
 None of our expenses have diminished.
 You may give online at our webpage or mail your offering to the church.
 We know too that this crisis is going to hurt many and we want to be able to find ways to care for them as well (and if that is you, let us know!)

 Masks are optional (just like you can choose to dress however comfortable, you can choose to wear a mask).
 No one will look at you any differently should you choose to wear a mask or not wear one.
 Again, everyone has their own unique situation.
-If you aren't comfortable coming out due to this, please stay home and watch live feed and join us for an outdoor service (that we have once a month).
+If you aren't comfortable coming out due to this, please stay home and watch live feed.
 Rather than cause division by seeking to mandate and/or enforce a mandate, we trust your judgement to make your own decisions based on your freedom in Christ and conscience sake.

 We do have nursery and children's church (thanks to our wonderful helpers who make it possible) but you are more than welcome to keep your children in the sanctuary for service with you.
 If you have a child with any flu or covid-like symptoms, we simply ask you stay home with them and watch online.